jbartus/fastly-magento2-demo/README.md

 - `terraform init`
 - `cp .env.example .env`
 - edit `.env`
-  - populate the two `TF_VAR_magento_repo` variables (see: https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html)
+  - populate the two `TF_VAR_magento_repo` variables ([see here for how to get them](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/authentication-keys.html))
   - populate the three `SIGSCI_` variables
   - validate the `gcloud` commands have the underlying values configured
 - put the read-only api token in `edgeapp/.secrets`